UBC-DSCI/introduction-to-datascience-python/source/clustering.md

 As in the case of classification, there are many possible methods that we could use to cluster our observations to look for subgroups.
-In this book, we will focus on the widely used K-means algorithm [@kmeans].
+In this book, we will focus on the widely used K-means algorithm {cite:p}`kmeans`.
 In your future studies, you might encounter hierarchical clustering, principal component analysis, multidimensional scaling, and more; see the additional resources section at the end of this chapter